ivanprytula/python-interview-prep/snake_path/pages/knowledge-base.md

 ![Compiler_vs_Interpreter_comparison](/images/Compiler_vs_Interpreter_comparison.png)

+#### Q: What are some alternative implementations to CPython?
+When and why might you use them?

+One of the more prominent alternative implementations is [Jython](http://www.jython.org/), a Python implementation written in Java that utilizes the Java Virtual Machine (JVM).
+While CPython produces bytecode to run on the CPython VM, Jython produces Java bytecode to run on the JVM.

+Another is [IronPython](http://ironpython.net/), written in C# and targeting the .NET stack.
+IronPython runs on Microsoft’s Common Language Runtime (CLR).

+As also pointed out in [Why Are There So Many Pythons?](https://www.toptal.com/python/why-are-there-so-many-pythons), it is entirely possible to survive without ever touching a non-CPython implementation of Python, but there are advantages to be had from switching, most of which are dependent on your technology stack.

+Another noteworthy alternative implementation is [PyPy](http://pypy.org/) whose key features include:

+* Speed.
+Thanks to its Just-in-Time (JIT) compiler, Python programs often run faster on PyPy.
+* Memory usage.
+Large, memory-hungry Python programs might end up taking less space with PyPy than they do in CPython.
+* Compatibility.
+PyPy is highly compatible with existing python code.
+It supports cffi and can run popular Python libraries like Twisted and Django.
+* Sandbox.
+PyPy provides the ability to run untrusted code in a fully secure way.
+* Stackless mode.
+PyPy comes by default with support for stackless mode, providing micro-threads for massive concurrency.

+#### Q: How memory is managed in Python?

+* Python memory is managed by Python **private heap space**.
+All Python objects and data structures are located in a private heap.
+The programmer does not have access to this private heap and the interpreter takes care of this Python private heap.
+* The allocation of Python heap space for Python objects is done by the _memory manager_.
+The core API gives access to some tools for the programmer to code.
+* Python also has an inbuilt _garbage collector_, which recycles all the unused memory and frees the memory and makes it available to the heap space.

+#### Q: How does the garbage collector (GC) work in Python?
+Describe Python's garbage collection mechanism in brief

+* Python maintains a count of the number of references to each object in memory.
+If a reference count goes to zero then the associated object is no longer live and the memory allocated to that object can be freed up for something else
+* occasionally things called "reference cycles" happen.
+The GC periodically looks for these and cleans them up.
+An example would be if you have two objects o1 and o2 such that o1.x == o2 and o2.x == o1.
+If o1 and o2 are not referenced by anything else then they shouldn't be live.
+But each of them has a reference count of 1.
+* Certain heuristics are used to speed up garbage collection.
+For example, recently created objects are more likely to be dead.
+As objects are created, the GC assigns them to generations.
+Each object gets one generation, and younger generations are dealt with first.
+  **This explanation is CPython specific.**

 #### Q: What are the built-in data types that Python provides?
 Which of them are immutable/mutable?

 _Immutable_ built-in datatypes/structures